-Announcing the commissioning manroland India managing director Sudeep Bhattacharjee says the press at Bartaman Patrika is the fourth of its unique double-width, two-around design in India and the second in the country's east.
+Announcing the commissioning manroland India managing director Sudeep Bhattacharjee says the press at Bartaman Patrika is the fourth of its unique double-width, one-around design in India and the second in the country's east.
 Others are at Times of India sites in Mumbai and Kolkata and at the Namasthe Telangana Press in Hyderabad.

 The press has the added advantage of fitting into existing buildings with variable stand placement, and offers web width variability with ease of use and operation.